mu-cai/cs765_project/README.md

 There are several ways to show the actual front end content.
 1. Place the frontend code under the `html` folder in the server.
 For example, in UW Madison CS servers, move/copy the `frontend` folder into your `~/public/html-s/cs765_project`.
-Then you can access the frontend through  `https://pages.cs.wisc.edu/~cs_user_name/cs765_project/frontend`
+Then you can access the frontend through  `https://pages.cs.wisc.edu/~cs_user_name/cs765_project/frontend`, where `cs_user_name` is your CS username in UW Madison CS department.
 2. If you would like to run the frontend locally, you can also tools like [`VS Code Live Server Extension`](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or `python3 -m http.server`